MikeTV/PositiveTinker/_drafts/_posts/adding-common-key-commands-to-the-textbox-control.md

 description: ''
 tags: []
 ---
 On today's episode of "basic things .NET form controls don't support natively" we look at the humble Textbox.
 Two common key commands are mysteriously missing: Control-A to select all text and Control-Backspace to delete the previous word.

+Side note: Actually, Control-Backspace will work if you [enable auto-complete](https://stackoverflow.com/a/30269663/3320402), but only if the textbox is not multiline.
+So close!)

 Never fear, we can add both of these through a KeyDown event handler!

 Control-A is super simple:
+{% highlight csharp %}
+if (e.Control && e.KeyCode == Keys.A)
+{
+    textbox.SelectAll();
+}
+{% endhiglight %}

+Control-Backspace is deceptively complex.
+It appears to follow a somewhat convoluted set of rules: Erase back to the